New OIT Class Cluster info for CS faculty and instructors

 The Kerberos tickets and AFS tokens used for authentication will expire after a day.
 If you leave an xterm running for longer than that your session won't have any permissions, but just run renew and type your password to restore access.

-If you have a long-running or background job which will take longer to run than the duration of your Kerberos tickets and AFS tokens, OIT has an autorenew command which will extend tickets and tokens before they expire (man autorenew has a brief explanation).
+If you have a long-running or background job which will take longer to run than the duration of your Kerberos tickets and AFS tokens, DIT has an autorenew command which will extend tickets and tokens before they expire (man autorenew has a brief explanation).

 scp and ssh-agent